mgnsk/dotfiles/README.md

 ## Run the container

 Navigate to a project directory and run `ide` to enter the container.
-A fish shell starts in the current directory bind mounted into the container.
+A bash shell starts in the current directory bind mounted into the container.

 From there on, for example, you can continue by invoking `nvim`.